Korean, Edit

 ⑷ Dormancy and energy conservation

-① Hibernation : Adaptation to winter cold and food shortage
+① Hibernation: Adaptation to winter cold and food shortage

-○ Example : Hibernating Ground Squirrel : Lowers body metabolism by lowering body temperature
+○ Example: Hibernating Ground Squirrel: Lowers body metabolism by lowering body temperature

 7. Individual : Thermoregulation

-⑴ Thermoregulation
+⑴ Necessity of Thermoregulation

 ○ Adult women produce about 15% less heat because their bodies are smaller than in adult men